eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignfoldersignerassociationApi.md

 <a id="ezsignfoldersignerassociationdeleteobjectv1"></a>
 # **EzsignfoldersignerassociationDeleteObjectV1**
-> EzsignfoldersignerassociationDeleteObjectV1Response EzsignfoldersignerassociationDeleteObjectV1 (int pkiEzsignfoldersignerassociationID)
+> CommonResponse EzsignfoldersignerassociationDeleteObjectV1 (int pkiEzsignfoldersignerassociationID)

 Delete an existing Ezsignfoldersignerassociation